A branch of the Door County Library - Ephraim (doorcountylibrary.org)

 - Annual Used Book Sale on Fyr Bal Weekend in mid-June.
 Book donations are welcome year-round

-- Adult Book Discussion Group Meets November – April on the 1st Tuesday of the month
+- Adult Book Discussion Group Meets on the 1st Thursday of the month at 10:30 AM.

 Brief History of the Ephraim Public Library

 Our library started years ago with the gift of a few books in the early 1930's.
 Some were placed in the corner of the village barber shop; others were stored in the attic of the village hall.
 Eventually, as materials accumulated, additional space was provided in the attic and subsequently in the basement of the village hall.

 In 1950, the library became part of the Door-Kewaunee Regional Library project and the materials were classified and cataloged.
 When that project ended in December 1952, the Ephraim Library became a branch of the Door County Library.
 That affiliation continues today.